 2. Why is my hair falling out?

 To alleviate thinning hair, you can reduce the frequency of washing your hair.
-Then the natural oils produced by your scalp can better condition your locks.
+This allows the natural oils produced by your scalp to better condition your locks.
 Always use a conditioner, limit the use of styling tools that rely on applications of heat, and limit chemical treatments like coloring.
 To restore hair growth, Minoxidil has shown some efficacy.
-We know it sounds like we’re outlawing glamour; it’s a sad fact but drab is durable.

 3. Your bladder can sometimes elude your control